Sobhan Mohmand, Career Expert 5 January 2023

-3. Applying for Jobs in non-Western Countries
+3. Applying for jobs in non-Western countries

-Many countries in the Middle-East and Asia presently do not have any anti-discrimination laws.
-For instance, let us consider Dubai which is a popular destination or foreign workers of many different nationalities.
+Many countries in the Middle East and Asia presently do not have any anti-discrimination laws.
+For instance, let us consider Dubai which is a popular destination for foreign workers of many different nationalities.

-4. Applying for certain Governmental Jobs
+4. Applying for certain governmental jobs

 These types of jobs typically require “special allegiance to the state” and are strictly reserved for the nationals of that particular country.